SSLC exams to be held on July 19 and 22 in Karnataka | Education

 He asked the invigilators and the school management to be present at 8 AM so that students should not roam around if they come well before the exam.

-In case the teachers and invigilators have COVID signs should not attend the exam and be sent back, Kumar said.
+In case, the teachers and invigilators have COVID signs they should not attend the exam and will be sent back, Kumar said.

-If a child fails to appear in the exam, they can again appear as freshers, Kumar said.
+If a child fails to appear in the exam, he/she can again appear as freshers, Kumar said.

-Regarding the second Pre-University Exam results he said it will be out by July second week.
+Regarding the second Pre-University Exam results, he said they will be out by July second week.

 He assured students to conduct exams if they are not happy with the results.